noti-rs/noti/docs/ConfigProperties.md

 ### Image

 Usually the notification can contain the image or icon and it draws at the right of banner.
 More about it in [banner layout](BannerLayout.md#image).
-Our application can perform some actions which in result the image will look very pleasant for most users.
+The `Noti` application can perform some actions which in result the image will look very pleasant for most users.

 Here's a table of `Image` properties: